JannisEbling/PHM_Challenge2023_Gears_Vibration_Analysis/README.md

 # PHM Challenge 2023

 This Repository contains a solution for the PHM North America 2023 Conference Data Challenge.
-The challenge addresses the problem of estimating gearbox degradation in a gearbox operated under a variety of conditions, and emphasizes metrics of trust, robustness and explainability.
+The challenge addresses the problem of estimating gearbox degradation in a gearbox operated under a variety of conditions.
-This Solution uses a probabilistic estimation of the gearbox degradation by vibration analysis and Random Convolutional Kernel Transform implemented with sktime and scored 157 Points at the validation Data set and came in on 8th place out of 106 contestants.
+The presented Solution uses a probabilistic estimation of the gearbox degradation by vibration analysis and Random Convolutional Kernel Transform implemented with sktime and scored 157 Points at the validation Data set and came in on 8th place out of 106 contestants.

 ## Problem description